-- If the web browser validates the availability of an SSL certificate on the server, an SSL handshake will happen.
+- If the web browser validates the availability of an SSL certificate on the server, a handshake will happen.

-- The server will then submit all the necessary details, including the present type of SSL Certificate, the degree of encryption to be used, and more.
+- The server will then submit all the necessary details, including the present type of certificate, the degree of encryption to be used, and more.

-- If the SSL certificate is valid, then the SSL connection will start.
+- If the certificate is valid, then the secure connection will start.

 How Will an SSL Certificate Improve an Online Business?

 What Security Credentials Does an SSL Certificate Contain?

 - The domain name that the certificate was issued for